OfficeDev/open-xml-docs/docs/introduction-to-markup-compatibility.md

 ---------------------------------------------------------------------------------
 ## Understanding Process Mode
 The process mode specifies which document parts should be preprocessed.
-You set this property to a member of the <span sdata="cer" target="T:DocumentFormat.OpenXml.Packaging.MarkupCompatibilityProcessMode">**MarkupCompatibilityProcessMode**** enumeration.
+You set this property to a member of the **[MarkupCompatibilityProcessMode](https://msdn.microsoft.com/en-us/library/office/documentformat.openxml.packaging.markupcompatibilityprocessmode.aspx)** enumeration.
 The default value, **NoProcess**, indicates that no preprocessing is performed.
 Your application must be able to understand and handle any elements and attributes present in the